Skip to content

 Settings

 BUTTM provides a wide range of settings that allow you to adapt the application to your needs.
-Below you find a detailed description of each settings category.
+Below you find a detailed description of each settings page.

 Audio